ThomasMiconi/V1stdp/README.md

 `g++ -I $EIGEN_DIR/ -O3 -std=c++11 stdp.cpp -o stdp`

-Just run `./stdp learn latconnmult 4.0 wie .6 wpenscale .33 altpmult .75 delayparam 5.0` (as specified in the COMMAND.sh file) to build a network.
+Just run `./stdp learn` to build a network.
 The code is configured to run the full 1M presentations, which could take several days.
 However, good results are evident by ~300K evaluations.

 We also include additional Matlab programs that generate the image stimuli (makepatches.m) and produce figures (showw.m, analyzewlat.m and makefigures.m)